junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 > INT. bunker - day (Dean, Sam, Cas, Michael)
 >
 > Michael meets Lucifer, Winchester counseling time for Michael/Lucifer, help them make peace
+>
+> Michael/Lucifer align to destroy world and let angels just die so they can control the world

 They sit across the table, staring at an archangel who's gulping at a piece of pizza.